-- 9. The MCCSC will convene within 60 business days of receipt of the first application accepted or within 60 business days of the application deadline, depending on which occurs first.
-Each application will be deliberated individually in an open meeting.
-The Board's Charter Committee members, the Chair of the Board, or the Board's Executive Director may join the Commission in formal deliberations about each application. - 10.
-Approved proposals will advance to the contracting stage.
-Contracts will be signed within 45 business days of approval if both parties agree to the terms of the contract. - 11.
-Denied proposals will be provided with a written explanation as to why their application was denied and may re-apply in the next application cycle or any future application cycles.
+- 10. Approved Applications will advance to the contracting stage.
+Contracts will be signed within 45 business days of approval, provided the applicant agrees to the terms of the Commission's proposed contract. - 11.
+Denied Applications will be provided with a written explanation as to why their application was denied, and applicants may re-apply in the next Application Cycle or any future Application Cycles.